xpqz/documentation/dotnet-interface/docs/calling-web-services/using-loanservice-from-dyalog.md

 LoanResult
 ```

-Notice that, as expected, the result of `CalcPayments` is an object of type LoanResult.
+Notice that, as expected, the result of `CalcPayments` is an object of type `LoanResult`.
 For convenience, we will assign this to `LR` and then reference its fields:
 ```apl
       LR←LN.CalcPayments 100000 20 10 15 2
       LR.Periods